-Chronic Disease/Chronic Pain/Diabetes Self-Management Programs Significant Health Needs Addressed Chronic diseases Program Description The Healthier Living Self-Management Programs (Chronic Disease, Chronic Pain and Diabetes) are designed for persons who have diabetes and other chronic illnesses, providing them with the knowledge, tools and motivation needed to become proactive in their health.
+Self-Management Programs Significant Health Needs Addressed Chronic diseases Program Description The Healthier Living Self-Management Programs (Chronic Disease, Chronic Pain, Diabetes, Enhanced Fitness and Fall Prevention) are designed for persons who have diabetes and other chronic illnesses, providing them with the knowledge, tools and motivation needed to become proactive in their health.
 The length of each seminar varies from six to eight weeks covering a variety of topics including nutrition, exercise, use of medications, and communication with doctors, stress management, and evaluating new treatments.
 Population Served The primary participants are individuals without health insurance and/or qualify for publicly funded health care plans and have a chronic condition or live with someone with a chronic condition.
 Program Goal / Anticipated Impact Decrease hospital admissions for two of the most prevalent ambulatory care sensitive conditions in our community (diabetes and congestive heart failure).
-FY 2022 Report Activities Summary Delivered 20 seminars that are between six to eight weeks in length targeted at persons with diabetes and other chronic diseases during the fiscal year.
-At least 84% of seminar participants were uninsured and/or populations who qualify for publicly funded health care plans.
-Provided continuing education for 6 leaders to ensure the Healthier Living Self-Management Programs provide quality service.
-Performance / Impact 99% of participants who register for Healthier Living completed the seminar by attending 4 out of 6 classes.
+FY 2023 Report Activities Summary Delivered 26 seminars that are between six to eight weeks in length targeted at persons with diabetes and other chronic diseases during the fiscal year.
+Updated training for Healthier Living facilitators was provided by the Self-Management Resource Center.
+Enhanced Fitness training provided to 2 additional facilitators.
+Performance / Impact 100% of participants who registered for Healthier Living completed the seminar by attending 4 out of 6 classes.
 100% of participants with a chronic disease who complete Healthier Living seminars remained healthier after their seminars, as measured by those who avoided admissions to the hospital or emergency department for three months following their participation in the program.
-Outreached to 2 new communities in Kern County in order to expand our services - Lost Hills and Lamont Hospital's Contribution / Program Expense The total FY22 expense for the Disease Self-Management Programs was \$36,697.
-Of this amount, \$10,910 was grant dollars and donations, and \$25,787 was contributed by Mercy and Memorial Hospitals.
+Hospital's Contribution / Program Expense The total FY23 expense for the Self-Management Programs was \$87,960.
+Of this amount, \$16,250 was grant dollars and donations, and \$71,710 was contributed by Mercy and Memorial Hospitals.
 Other hospital contributions include program supervision, fundraising support, bookkeeping, and human resources support.

-FY 2023 Plan Program Goal / Anticipated Impact The hospitals' initiatives to address chronic diseases are anticipated to result in increased focus on chronic disease prevention education and increase compliance with chronic disease management recommendations.
+FY 2024 Plan Program Goal / Anticipated Impact The hospital's initiatives to address chronic diseases are anticipated to result in increased focus on chronic disease prevention education and increased compliance with chronic disease management recommendations.
 The anticipated impact of the Healthier Living program includes: 75% of participants who register for Healthier Living will complete the seminar by attending 4 out of 6 classes.
-90% of participants with a chronic disease who complete Healthier Living seminars will remain healthier after their seminars, as measured by those who avoid admissions to the hospital or emergency department for three months following their participation in the program.
-Planned Activities We will continue to partner with community health centers, churches, school districts, senior centers, and family resource centers.
+90% of participants with a chronic disease who complete Healthier Living seminars will remain healthier after their seminars, as measured by those who avoid admissions to the hospital or emergency department Planned Activities We will continue to partner with community health centers, churches, school districts, senior centers, and family resource centers.